zhouguiyun-uestc/ParallelFlowDirections/README.md

 The program is run by typing:
 ```
-mpirun -np <processes_number> flowdirPara 1 <INPUT> <OUTPUT>
+mpirun -np <processes_number> flowdirPara <method> <INPUT> <OUTPUT>
-mpirun -np 3 flowdirPara 1 ./test_data/ansai_part.txt ./test_data/ansai_flow
+mpirun -np 3 flowdirPara parallel ./test_data/ansai_part.txt ./test_data/ansai_flow
 ```
-In the foregoing example `-np 3` indicates that the program should be run in parallel over 3 processes, which includes one producer process and 2 consumer processes.
-'1' indicates that the program takes a text file as an input parameter, the text file includes the paths of the DEM.
+In the foregoing example `-np 3` indicates that the program should be run in parallel over 3 processes, which includes one producer process and 2 consumer processes. 'parallel' indicates that the program takes a text file as an input parameter, the text file includes the paths of the DEM.

 # Input file
 The input file includes a two dimensional array of file paths of tiles.